brege/brege.org/content/post/building-brege.org.md

 ssh-copy-id -i ~/.ssh/do_rsa newuser@ip.of.my.droplet
 ```

-Next bit was getting the DNS settings right.
-When you create your droplet, DO will give you the settings to add to your records on your DNS registrar.
-I copied and pasted what they told me on Namecheaps web interface and waited a little while for the changes to propogate.
+DNS settings can be confusing.
+Setting "Custom DNS" in Namecheap and setting the nameservers to DO's nameservers was simple enough.
+Setting records on namecheap is kind of annoying.
+On DO it is really intuitive to set up records.

 ### Nginx